ibireme/YYText/README.md

   </tbody>
 </table>

-### CoreText attributes which is supported by YYText
+### CoreText attributes which are supported by YYText
 <table>
   <thead>
     <tr>